arjunsudheer/Access_Vault/README.md

 # Access Vault

 Access Vault is a tool meant to help organizations easily manage file and user permissions.
-This helps organizations follow the principle of least priviledge.
-The principle of least priviledge states that authorization and access to documents and assets should only be given to those that need permission.
+This helps organizations follow the principle of least privilege.
+The principle of least privilege states that authorization and access to documents and assets should only be given to those that need permission.

 ## Installation Guide

-This section will talk about how to install the neccessary componenets and get the access vault up and running on your system.
+This section will talk about how to install the necessary components and get the access vault up and running on your system.

 ### Bash Installation Guide

 These access vault use the Bash shell.
-The curent supported Bash version is Bash 3.

 #### Mac Users